Great Headlines 101: How To Write A Headline

 Seeing a word or a phrase that is capitalized will immediately cause readers to pay attention.
 It implies something urgent or shocking and is guaranteed to generate a high amount of traffic from curious clickers.

-Be warned, however, that this should not be used for every single article you ever write.
+Be warned, however, that this should not be used for every single article you write.
 Capitalization can easily ruin a piece of content by making it appear too ‘click-baity’ or even humorous.

 - Make The Headline Into A Question